Nexus Lifecycle Quick Start

 This guide can help you get IQ Server up and running for the purpose of trying out the associated Nexus Lifecycle functionality before installing it in your development environment.
-It should take approximately 15 minutes to complete using sample policies and applications.
+It should take approximately 15 minutes to complete using reference policies and applications.

 Nexus Lifecycle requires a license in order to experience the functionality described in this guide.
 If you are looking to try or purchase Nexus Lifecycle, schedule a demo or contact us, and we’ll be happy to assist.